-Multicultural and character education should become a regular part of education in the Indonesia and Malaysia for three major reasons: the social realities of Indonesian and malaysian schools society, the influence of culture and ethnicity on human growth and development, and the conditions of effective teaching and learning.
-These reasons explain not only the need for multicultural and character and character education, but also what its content emphasis should be and how it should be taught.
-Each reason plays an important and unique role in establishing the justifications, parameters, and directions for multicultural and character and character education.
+Character education should become a regular part of education in the Indonesia for three major reasons: the social realities of Indonesian schools society, the influence of culture and ethnicity on human growth and development, and the conditions of effective teaching and learning.
+These reasons explain not only the need for character education, but also what its content emphasis should be and how it should be taught.
+Each reason plays an important and unique role in establishing the justifications, parameters, and directions for character education.